grs/qdp/samples/istio-bookinfo/README.md

 Inject sidecars into istio bookinfo sample app and apply:

-oc apply -f <(curl https://raw.githubusercontent.com/istio/istio/release-0.1/samples/apps/bookinfo/bookinfo.yaml | QDP_DOMAIN=<domain-suffix> node ./bin/inject.js)
+oc apply -f <(curl https://raw.githubusercontent.com/istio/istio/release-0.1/samples/apps/bookinfo/bookinfo.yaml | QDP_DOMAIN=-myproject.127.0.0.1.nip.io node ./bin/inject.js)

-Then add a route for the productpage service of the form productpag<domain-suffix>.
+Then add a route for the productpage service of the form productpage-myproject.127.0.0.1.nip.io.
 That route then provides access to the app.

+oc expose service productpage